dale-forrister/UT_Metabolomics_Pipeline/README.md

   *** Make sure you use the POD Specific Password.
 You can verify and change your password POD account [here](https://rctf-account-request.icmb.utexas.edu/).

+*** it may ask about the platform of the remote host - the pod is linux

 4. Enter the SSH command to connect to your server in the following format: